Canon G1 X Mark III vs Panasonic GX85

 |Sony RX10 III« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony RX10 III|

-Both the G1X Mark III and the GX85 are recent models that feature in their makers' current product line-up.
+Both the G1X Mark III and the GX85 are recent models that are part of the current product line-up.
 The GX85 replaced the earlier Panasonic GX7, while the G1X Mark III followed on from the Canon G1 X Mark II.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon G1 X Mark III vs Panasonic GX85

 So how do things add up?
 Which of the two cameras – the Canon G1 X Mark III or the Panasonic GX85 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon PowerShot G1 X Mark III: